theneru/StateOfDecay2ModsDeprecated/Darkside Mod Information.md

 ~ Screamer loudness increased greatly
 ~ Increased the amount of some consumables you can carry
 ~ Roll of Firework Crackers effectiveness has been increased
-~ Last of Us difficulty level (Active when community has 14 Heroes in Nightmare Zone)
 ~ Plague Heart explosion greatly increased damage and plague damage
 ~ Murder Pack - Pack 4-6 Ferals.
 2-3 Regular and 2-3 Blood Versions (NZ Only)
 ~ Increased damage taken